bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 # Differential Abundance Table

-DAME uses DESeq2 to calculate negative binomial models and post hoc tests and provides a modified version of the results table provided by the [results() function](https://bioconductor.org/packages/devel/bioc/manuals/DESeq2/man/DESeq2.pdf).
+DAME uses DESeq2 to calculate negative binomial regression models and post hoc tests.
+A modified version of the output provided by the [results() function](https://bioconductor.org/packages/devel/bioc/manuals/DESeq2/man/DESeq2.pdf) is diplayed as a DT table.
 The unaltered results() output for all pairwise comparisons within a taxonomic level is downloadable.

 ![](https://raw.githubusercontent.com/bdpiccolo/ACNC-DAME/master/Instructions/Images/DAME_dabund_deseq2_table.png?raw=true)

-1. The DT table always displays the OTU tag, taxonomic information, base mean, log2 fold change (if Wald Test is selected), original P-value, and the FDR adjusted P-value, regardless of which test is selected in the Select Negative Binomial Regression Test* widget.
+1. The DT table always displays the OTU tag, taxonomic information, base mean, log2 fold change (if Wald Test is selected), original P-value, and the FDR adjusted P-value.

 	* If Wald Test is selected, then the table represents the pairwise comparison designated in the *Select Pairwise Comparison* widget.